seL4/docs/Tutorials/seL4_Tutorial_4.md

 Now, in this particular case, we are making the new thread be the sender.
 Recall that the sender must have a capability to the endpoint that the receiver is listening on, in order to send to that listener.
-But in this scenario, our threads do '''not''' share the same CSpace!
+But in this scenario, our threads do **not** share the same CSpace!
 The only way the new thread will know which endpoint it needs a capability to, is if we tell it.
 Furthermore, even if the new thread knows which endpoint object we are listening on, if it doesn't have a